What’s in a name?

 From little things, big things grow

-In November 2003, Kyeema Foundation (Kyeema) was set up as an Australian registered not-for-profit to continue this important work, with the goal of improving the health and prosperity of rural communities globally.
+In November 2003, Kyeema Foundation (Kyeema) was set up as an Australian registered not-for-profit to continue this important work, with the goal of improving the health and prosperity of marginalised communities globally.
 With support from Palladium, Dr Stewart Routledge instigated the set-up in collaboration with Professor Peter Spradbrow.
-Originally, all Kyeema staff were volunteers, including the current volunteer CEO Celia Grenning.
-Palladium has continued to support Kyeema both financially and with volunteer and overhead support (Kyeema’s Head Office is based in Palladium’s Brisbane office).
+Originally, all Kyeema staff were volunteers but over time we have grown our ranks of core staff and volunteers.
+Palladium has continued to support Kyeema as a key corporate partner.
 Kyeema has grown with this support, becoming a member of the Australian Council for International Development (ACFID) in 2011, receiving Deductible Gift Recipient status from the Australian Tax Office in 2015 and being accredited to the Department of Foreign Affairs and Trade Australia NGO Cooperation Program (DFAT ANCP) in 2019.
-Kyeema is one of only 59 NGOs accredited to the DFAT ANCP.
+Kyeema is one of only 61 NGOs accredited to the DFAT ANCP.

 Partnerships for the future